If you consider the dark, crispy bits unquestionably the most delicious part of broccoli, then this Grilled Broccoli is the side dish for you!

 - Transfer to a serving plate (or serve it right off of the foil or grill basket).
 Sprinkle with Parmesan and season with a pinch of additional salt to taste.
 Enjoy!

-- TO STORE: Refrigerate asparagus in an airtight storage container for up to 4 days.
+- TO STORE: Refrigerate broccoli in an airtight storage container for up to 4 days.

 - TO REHEAT: Rewarm leftovers on a baking sheet in the oven at 350 degrees F.

-- TO FREEZE: Freeze asparagus in an airtight freezer-safe storage container for up to 3 months.
+- TO FREEZE: Freeze broccoli in an airtight freezer-safe storage container for up to 3 months.
 Let thaw overnight in the refrigerator before reheating.
-Note that asparagus that has been frozen will be more mushy.
+Note that broccoli that has been frozen will be more mushy.

 Join today and start saving your favorite recipes